THE STONE DICTIONARY

 Sand is the most common material on the earth’s surface, so it’s not surprising that sandstone is a popular choice.
 Sand contains quartz and feldspar, and when it’s compressed, it creates this well-known stone.
 Our sandstone tiles and pavers come in honed or natural split finishes.
 A honed finish will give you a smooth finish, while a natural split will provide you with a rough finish.VIEW RANGE

-Limestone is a form of sedimentary rock composed of a mixture of seashell, sand, and other types of organic matter.
-Every type of limestone in our product range has its own distinctive colors and markings and can occasionally differ notably in density.
+A limestone is a form of sedimentary rock composed of a mixture of seashell, sand, and other types of organic matter.
+Every type of limestone in our product range has its own distinctive colours and markings and can occasionally differ notably in density.
 Some kinds of limestone look like marble, as limestone is an earlier developed version of marble.
 As with most natural stones, some amount of edge chipping can occur as well as surface pitting.
 There can also be amounts of fossilised shells, striations, and some resin filling.
 All these natural characteristics make stone unique.
 Pro tip: limestone is sensitive to products containing acid so care should be taken when choosing sealing and cleaning products.VIEW RANGE

 Years and years ago, the name marble was a term given to any stone that had a polished finish.
 In reality, marble is derived from limestone that has gone through further processes in the earth like the addition of minerals and being exposed to higher temperatures.
 A lot of marble is found where there has been a lot of old volcanic activity, and these processes lead to a stone that has a solid closed surface with some slight open veining giving the stunning trademark look.
 Marble has been used in buildings for thousands of years because of its plethora of beautiful shades and veining, and it comes both in a polished and tumbled finish.

-Slate is one of the finest rocks, known for its durability and weather resistant.
-Slate is easily split into smooth, flat plates and as tiles come in a calibrated or uncalibrated state.
+Slate is one of the finest rocks, known for its durability and weather resistance.
+Slate is easily split into smooth, flat plates and tiles come in a calibrated or uncalibrated state.
 Un-calibrated tiles require sorting before laying, generally thicker tiles are laid first as you can always raise thinner tiles with more adhesive.
 Slate can be used internally or externally making it a versatile option.VIEW RANGE

-These are dense, metamorphic rocks that offer considerable shade variation, ranging from light cream/white to charcoal grey/black with many colors in between.
+These are dense, metamorphic rocks that offer considerable shade variation, ranging from light cream/white to charcoal grey/black with many colours in between.
 They often contain reflective crystals which glisten in the light, adding something special to any surface.
 Highly textured split face panels are available in both Schist and Quartzite.VIEW RANGE

-Porcelain tiles are a ceramic tile with low absorbency they are made from clays fired at high temperatures to increase the density and durability of the tile.
+Porcelain tiles are ceramic tiles with low absorbency they are made from clays fired at high temperatures to increase the density and durability of the tile.
 Porcelain tiles have little variation within a single production run but sometimes size can vary slightly.
 So it is best to buy all your porcelain tiles at the same time to avoid any size variation.VIEW RANGE